Automattic/vip-workflow-plugin/README.md

 Once the plugin is activated, go to the `VIP Workflow` menu in `wp-admin` to configure your workflow.

-At the heart of this plugin, are your own post statuses.
-By default the following post statuses are created:
+By default, the following post statuses are created:

 1. Pitch
 2. Assigned